redmadrobot-spb/memoirs-ios/README.md

 - Item label, that is usually based on app subsystem or class that emitted the item: `{label}`.
 - etc.

 Tracers have their lifetime from first usage to special item, that is called tracer end.
 End is not a guarantee (app can die and not end some of its tracers), but it can be very useful.
-For example, label tracers that are created with `TracedMemoir` are updated when initialized and ended when class is deinitialized.
+For example, label tracers that are created with `TracedMemoir` are updated when initialized and ended when class is de-initialised.
 So you can basically see the lifetime of the specific object in the log.

 Usually you create `TracedMemoir`, and it creates corresponding tracer for you.
 You can stack `TracedMemoirs` if you want.
 If you want, you can send tracer items to memoirs by yourself.